Anaid0616/Cross-Course-Design-HTML-CSS-Project/README.md

 The following pages are available on the site:

 - **Homepage (/index.html):** Displays a list of all available products.

+- **Games Page (/games.html):** A catalog page that lists all available games.
+-
+- **About Page (/about.html):** This page provides details about GameHub, including its background, mission, and vision.

+- **Contact Page (/contact.html):** A simple form that allows users to get in touch with GameHub for inquiries, support, or feedback.

 - **Product Page (/product/index.html):** Displays detailed information about a specific product.